russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 • Fluency: Fluency is the ability to read text smoothly, with speed and expression.
 This skill is directly linked to comprehension because stumbling through text can affect your understanding of it and means you may miss the key points.

 • Text analysis and interpretation: This involves deeper engagement with a text, such as identifying themes, analyzing main characters, and understanding plot structures.
-Comprehension is key here because it allows you to not only take in the surface meaning of the text but also to analyze and critique, deepening your understanding and engagement.
+Comprehension is key here because it allows you not only to take in the surface meaning of the text but also to analyze and critique it, deepening your understanding and engagement.

 how_comprehension_integrates_with_reading_principles